 With this optimized cache of detailed temperature data it was finally practical for us calculate degree days live using the Integration Method.
 After much work, we launched this new calculation system in August 2011.
 Our server costs went up by an order of magnitude (even with the optimized cache, using the Integration Method is still a very intensive process), but we consider that a small price to pay for the knowledge that our calculation method is about as accurate as it could be!

-At the time of writing (August 2011), the optimized cache holds detailed temperature data for all of the airport weather stations, and a small selection of the higher-quality personal weather stations.
+The optimized cache currently holds detailed temperature data for all of the airport weather stations, and the higher-quality personal weather stations.
 If a weather station is listed with a bar and stars next to it (even if they're grayed out), then its degree days will be calculated using the Integration Method and detailed temperature data from the optimized cache.
 If it doesn't, then its degree days will be calculated using daily average/maximum/minimum data straight from Weather Underground's system.

-At some point we hope to fill the optimized cache with detailed temperature data from the remaining personal weather stations.
+At some point we'd like to fill the optimized cache with detailed temperature data from the remaining personal weather stations.
 But, due to the huge volume of data involved, that is not something that can happen overnight.
-For the time being, if you know of any high-quality personal weather stations that you'd really like us to use the Integration Method for, let us know and we'll see if we can add their detailed temperature data into the optimized cache now.
+It's also not a priority, as the vast majority of those stations have low-quality data that isn't much good for degree-day calculations.
+However, if you know of any high-quality personal weather stations that we're not already using the Integration Method for, let us know and we'll see if we can add their detailed temperature data into the optimized cache.

 It depends on the weather station.
 We use the full detail of the temperature data available.
 For most airport weather stations, temperature readings are taken roughly* every 30 or 60 minutes.
 Some smaller airports record less frequently.
 For personal weather stations readings are typically taken more frequently - sometimes as often as every minute or two.